-Stour Space is a venue that offers exhibition, performing and creative arts space, a shop and a café.
-It works with enterprises and represents the local neighbourhood community.
+Stour Space located in the East End of London, is a venue that offers exhibition, performing and creative arts spaces, a shop, and a café.
+It works with enterprises and represents the local neighborhood community.
 Opened in 2009, Stour Space was previously an unused 19th Century Warehouse.
+L

 The Journey to Stour Space

-If you google this venue’s address, it looks like an interesting set of puzzles or decisions in how to get there.
-You can see Hackney Wick station is the most direct way to get there.
+If you google this venue’s address, it does indeed look to be an interesting set of puzzles or decisions in how to get there.
+Hackney Wick station is the most direct way, and the option taken on this little trip.

-It is well worth making the trip to Hackney Wick via overground.
-It gives you an eerie sense of the expanse of land space that needed to be cleared in order to house the Olympic stadium and Queen Elizabeth Park.
+Traveling the Overground, is quite a pleasant experience, closing in on Hackney Wick, It gives you an eerie sense of the expanse of land space that was cleared in order to house the Olympic stadium and the Queen Elizabeth Park.

-As the train passes by the stadium you see on the outside, the proud nameplate WESTHAM as it is now their football stadium.
+As the train passes by the stadium, the proud nameplate ‘Westham Football Club’ comes into view, as the Olympic stadium is now the team’s football home.

 The short walk from Hackney Wick station to Stour space gives you in one sense a sense of baron uncertainty.
 However, the nostalgia of the deserted part of old London is worth it for the stunning view across the canal of the Olympic stadium.
 A postcard view of the old countryside, modern monument, previous industry current enterprise all in one small snapshot.